-What type of equine insurance buyer?
+What type of equine insurance should you buy?

 Whether you own an elite show mount or a trail horse, equines are a valuable part of our lives.
 Accordingly, many horse owners probably consider their horse priceless.
 It may be worth a look at purchasing equine insurance to cover your horse’s value.